For a brief introduction to Enterprise Grid, start here.

 Disable the translation layer by navigating to application management for your app and finding the User ID Translation panel.

 As with all Slack apps, installation and ownership of apps is on a workspace-basis.
-Internal integrations that are locked to a single workspace cannot be installed across an Enterprise Grid.
+Apps that are locked to a single workspace cannot be installed across an Enterprise Grid.

-If you don't already have access to a grid of workspaces, please complete the form below to request a sandbox.
+If you don't already have access to an Enterprise Grid of workspaces, please complete the form below to request a sandbox.
 We'll get back to you as soon as possible.